-Huge moorland fire burned for 20 hours
+Helicopter drops water on moorland fire

 Mr Wells tweeted to thank the seven crews and teams who attended for their "cracking effort".

-The fire service said it had left the scene at about 21:30 BST on Monday and returned early this morning to "make assessments".
+The fire service said it had left the scene at about 21:30 on Monday and returned early Tuesday morning to "make assessments".

 It said it would work with the National Trust and the Royal Society for the Protection of Birds to "look at prevention methods" for the future.